HOME

-Tony Moore is represented in international museum collections, including the Guggenheim Museum and Brooklyn Museum, USA and Yorkshire Museum and Derby Museum, UK.
-The British-American artist is the recipient of a Louis Comfort Tiffany Award, CAPS Grant and Sally and Milton Avery Fellowship.
+Tony Moore, an English-American sculptor and painter, is represented in international museum collections including the Guggenheim Museum, Brooklyn Museum and Greenville Museum, US, and the Yorkshire Museum and Derby Museum, UK.
+He received a MFA in Sculpture from Yale University, an Art Teaching Certificate from Cardiff University and BFA from Cardiff College of Art.
+He is the recipient of prestigious awards, including a Louis Comfort Tiffany Award, CAPS Grant and Sally and Milton Avery Fellowship.

 “Lyricist in a time of war, Moore offers both the loveliest of studies in quiet clay and something like the portrait of blind militarism.
 Moore is able, both as a witness to war and as a poet who cares for small but telling things.